fcrozatier/f-stack/README.md

 # F-Stack

-Build web apps in a modern and fun way and explore new frontiers:
+Build modern web apps in a fun way and explore new frontiers

-- Free yourself from complex build pipelines
-- Experience functorial-reactivity, the next-gen reactivity system
-- Discover powerful mental models that let you reason clearly about your code
-- ... and more

 ## [Functorial](./packages/functorial/README.md)